Method 1: How to Add Arrows in Word Using Shapes

 Step 5: Go to Shapes and select the preferred arrow to add it to your document.

-Step 6: Use the tools at the bottom to customize the arrow color and style.
+Once done, if you want, you can use the tools at the bottom to customize the arrow color and style.
 Or, touch and hold the arrow and drag it to change its position.
-You can even drag the arrow using one of the two circles to change its size.

 Method 2: How to Insert an Arrow Symbol in Word